Frustrated Random Walks: A Faster Algorithm to Evaluate Node Distances on Connected and Undirected Graphs: Experimental evidence on artificial dataset

-Using the algorithm outlined in the previous section, we can equally well compute the average step number starting from each node 0, 1, 2 using numerical methods.
-We can use either Eq. [\ref{first_moment}] or Eq. [\ref{first_moment_power_series}] for this purpose, because the probability transition matrix is small enough for the direct inversion of matrix to be feasible.
-However, Eq. [\ref{first_moment}] is no longer practical when the graph is large, and thus even for this small graph, we still prefer to use Eq. [\ref{first_moment_power_series}], where we need to calculate the sum of an infinite power series.
-Due to the quick convergence of this series, we artificially impose a cutoff condition such that the summation series should terminate if the norm of the summand vector is smaller than a pre-specified error limit $\epsilon$, which we choose to be $10^{-13}$ here.
-We run the Python program listed in the previous section on macOS Mojave, and obtain numerical results that are shown together with analytical results and Mont Carlo simulation results in Table \ref{small_table}.
-It is clear that the numerical results obtained using our algorithm have a much higher precision than that of the Monte Carlo simulation results.
+We also compute the average hitting time starting from each node 0, 1, 2 using numerical methods.
+We can use either Eq. (\ref{generating_function}) or Eq. (\ref{first_order_moment_power_series}) for this purpose, because the probability transition matrix is small enough for the direct inversion of the matrix to be feasible.
+However, Eq. (\ref{generating_function}) is no longer practical when the graph is large, and thus even for this small graph, we still prefer to use Eq. (\ref{first_order_moment_power_series}).
+We implement a Python program on macOS Mojave, and obtain numerical results that are shown together with analytical results and Mont Carlo simulation results in Table \ref{small_table}.
+It is clear that the numerical results obtained using our algorithm have much higher precision than that of the Monte Carlo simulation results.

+We can obtain similar results for frustrated random walks.
+For this case, the hitting time probability distribution of node 4 is